 Management and leadership are, however, often seen by organizations as the ultimate reward for loyalty, hard work and having a dominant personality.

-Sadly, most managers and leaders are often not chosen by the people they are to lead, but rather the managers who want their legacy to live on by selecting someone who best matches their management style and thinking.
+Sadly, most managers and leaders are often not chosen by the people they are to lead.
+Rather the managers who want their legacy to live on by selecting someone who best matches their management style and thinking.

-A true leader, however, is not selected by the management team of an organization, it is someone who people look up to and aspire to be like.
+A true leader, however, is not selected by the management team of an organization.
+It is someone who people look up to and aspire to be like.
 Whether they have the title to go with it or not, a true leader is a person selected and followed by the people.
-Someone who lives out the values of the company and inspires people to work towards a common goal that they believe in.
+Someone who lives out the values of the company.
+A leader who inspires people to work towards a common goal that they believe in.
 Someone who is followed regardless of their role.

-They are not necessarily the best skilled in a particular field or the employee who’s been at the company the longest, or the one with the most academic achievements.
+They are not necessarily the best skilled in a particular field.
+Maybe they aren’t the employee who’s been at the company the longest.
+They may not be the one with the most academic achievements.
 Choosing a leader based on these criteria means that the company values loyalty, or technical skills, or academic knowledge.
 Choosing a leader however by asking the people who they consider worthy to lead them, means that you value the culture and the people, an undeniable ingredient for success.2105

 They all have had to learn to put their egos aside and focus on a cause bigger than themselves.
 Additionally, they all had to learn to serve people with humility.
 They all realized that it’s not about them, but about the people they serve and the cause behind them.